Replace Zodiac valve? Complete guide + tips for leaks

 How do you check whether the valve is leaking?

 Inflate the boat fully and make sure all valves are properly closed.
-Screw the cap firmly onto the valve so it is completely airtight.
+Screw the valve cap firmly onto the valve so it is completely airtight.

 It can also happen that the valve is not faulty, but simply not tightened properly.
 First try carefully tightening the valve before proceeding with replacement.